itsnehagarg/KubernetesInAction/KubernetesLessons/Lesson4_Namespaces.md

 ## Namespaces in K8s

+A Kubernetes namespace provides the scope for Pods, Services, and Deployments in the cluster.
+Users interacting with one namespace do not see the content in another namespace.

 Create a new namespace using the below yaml file: Let us call it namespace-dev.yaml:
 ```
 apiVersion: v1